Dartpixel/Color-Detection-using-Python/README.md

 OpenCV, Pandas, and numpy are the Python packages that are necessary for this project in Python.
 To install them, we have to simply run this pip command in your terminal:

-Steps for Building a Project in Python – Color Detection Here are the steps to build an application in Python that can detect colors:
+Steps for Building a Project in Python – Color Detection Here are the steps to build an application in Python that can detect colors from a image:

 ### Create Files